Black Holes as Catalysts for Cosmic String Detection and Axion Dark Matter Genesis

 and the energy emission rate can be shown to be $\Delta E/\Delta \tau$.
 Further, it can also be established that the energy density inside the cell increases as

-Interestingly, we have found that the energy of the radiated axions and the rate of radiation remains nearly constant in this system with respect to the fixed mass of the black hole, the initial (maximum) energy and decay constant of the string.
-These results imply that such systems could generate a continuous background of axion radiation, potentially contributing to the dark matter density in galactic halos.\\
+Interestingly, we have found that the radiated energy and the rate of radiation remains nearly constant in this system with respect to the fixed mass of the black hole, the initial (maximum) energy and decay constant of the string.
+Given that the radiation rate remains nearly constant for a fixed black hole mass, this mechanism points toward a stable, continuous background of axion emission.\\